curioushuman/rbc-k8s/README.md

 It would be nicer if things were in separate files, but Helm doesn't offer anything in core or plugins (apart from the above).
 The following includes a bash file example, but the comments RE risk of file overwrite are 100% correct.
 Will look at this another day:

 * https://github.com/helm/helm/issues/4680

+### Update: 2022-04-25

+This is vastly improved now I've moved everything out of the Hlm umbrella chart.
+However, there is still the risk of file overwriting where any dependency is included so do be careful.

 ## Inspiration